About Spicewood

 The Spicewood Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Travis County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Spicewood, Texas residents are available through the local police department and authorized providers in Travis County.
+Fingerprinting services for Spicewood, Texas residents are available through local police (where present) and authorized providers in Travis County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Spicewood Police Department or Travis County Sheriff's Office for scheduling and fees.

 To register to vote in Spicewood, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Travis County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Spicewood, contact the Travis County Clerk's office for schedules and ballot information.